wzulfikar/lifelog/uncategorized/index.md

 # Uncategorized

-Here are things that I wrote sdf
+Here are things that I wrote